What is your ‘real name’?

 It is also interesting to note that your name is not for you to use but for others.

-Of course, my cheques are written Osita Nwoye.
-Money has a way of settling these disputes 🙂
+When it is time to write my cheques, you’d be writing it to Osita Orji Nwoye.
+Money has a way of settling these disputes 😀

 So what is your real name?